Story & Conversation

 (That's true.
 The content of the story is not the problem, I think.
 The form of the presentation is.
 It's clear to me that it should not be presented as an article or a lecture.
 It must be a story that can be told.
 The problem is that I'm not a storyteller.
 I can't even tell a joke!
 I'm a Moses needing an Aaron to speak for him.)

-Anyway, here it comes.
-Presented as the experiences of one family, the story of human life from its very beginning.
+Anyway, here it comes, the story of human life from its very beginning, presented as the experiences of one human family.

 Father and mother watched the sun closing the day.